isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 **When does a company required to apply for a Rice Licence?**

-If a business entity or company
+If a business entity or company intends to import or re-export or carry-on wholesale dealings of rice in Singapore, a rice licence is required.

 **What does application of a Rice Licence entail?**